 Columnstore indexes - Design guidance

 High-level recommendations for designing columnstore indexes.
-A small number of good design decisions helps you achieve the high data compression and query performance that columnstore indexes are designed to provide.
+A few good design decisions help you achieve the high data compression and query performance that columnstore indexes are designed to provide.

 Know your data requirements

 Before designing a columnstore index, understand as much as possible about your data requirements.
 For example, think through the answers to these questions:

 - Do my queries mostly perform analytics that scan large ranges of values?
 Columnstore indexes are designed to work well for large range scans rather than looking up specific values.

 - Does my workload perform lots of updates and deletes?
 Columnstore indexes work well when the data is stable.
 Queries should be updating and deleting less than 10% of the rows.

 - Do I have fact and dimension tables for a data warehouse?

 - Do I need to perform analytics on a transactional workload?
 If so, see the columnstore design guidance for real-time operational analytics.

 You might not need a columnstore index.
 Rowstore (or B-tree) tables with heaps or clustered indexes perform best on queries that seek into the data, searching for a particular value, or for queries on a small range of values.
 Use rowstore indexes with transactional workloads since they tend to require mostly table seeks instead of large range table scans.

 Choose the best columnstore index for your needs